 The student is eligible for financial aid programs if the institution and program are eligible, so there must be institutional eligibility, eligibility academic program and student eligibility.
 Students are eligible if they meet the following requirements:

-- Demonstrate financial need (for most programs);
+- Demonstrate financial need.

 See the Packaging Philosophy offered by the Universidad Metropolitana to students with financial need.